395t/coding-assignment-week-7-eff-1/README.md

 ## Transformer-XL

-Created models with 8, 12, and 16 layers each with 8 attention heads.
+Trained models with 8, 12, and 16 layers each with 8 attention heads.
 Models were trained with 10% droppout, learning rate 0.00025 and optimized with adam.

 Models were trained on a NVIDIA RTX 2060.